 As you may have gathered by now, this game is about as far from Life is Strange as you can get, in terms of the story, setting and atmosphere.
 However, our protagonist would love to have Max’s special ability to turn back time, as in Vampyr it’s quite the opposite – your choices are set and there is no turning back.
 Everything autosaves as soon as it happens and you can’t save manually into multiple slots.
 I’ll explain in detail below how this all works, but for now, the general mechanics.

 If you’ve ever played a Souls game or even The Surge, then combat will feel very natural to you.
 To those who haven’t, then expect it to feel a bit clunky at first until you’re used to it.
 You can equip up to four weapons at a time and swap them on the fly with the D-Pad.
-However, double handed weapons take up two slots, clearly, and you can only have certain weapons in each slot.
-Basically, in one hand you have the ability to hold a club, saw, blade or similar; and in your other hand, you have a stake, needle, guns or similar.
+However, double-handed weapons take up two slots, clearly, and you can only have certain weapons in each slot.
+Basically, on one hand, you have the ability to hold a club, saw, blade or similar; and on your other hand, you have a stake, needle, gun or similar.

-Another set of attacks you can use within battles are not dependant on anything but time.
+Another set of attacks you can use within battles is not dependant on anything but time.
 For example, you can cause a single enemies blood to begin to boil within them as they walk around, having it explode a few seconds later causing damage to those around them and the host themselves.
-This grants you not only with a weaker opponent but also an influx of blood which can be obtained for the above.
-Another attack in this category which I used quite often has you vanishing and inflicting attacks on numerous enemies whilst also draining their blood and inflicting pain.
+This grants you not only a weaker opponent but also an influx of blood which can be obtained for the above.
+Another attack in this category, which I used quite often, allows you to vanish and inflict attacks on numerous enemies whilst also draining their blood and inflicting pain.
 These attacks require a 99-second cool-down, but other than that, they don’t cost anything to use them.

 The Skill Tree: